Jonathan Kestenbaum, Baron Kestenbaum: Early life and education

-Kestenbaum was born in Tokyo, Japan, and is British.
+Kestenbaum was born in Tokyo, in Japan, and is British.
 Both his parents' families fled Nazi Germany – first to the United States, then Japan.
 The family moved to the UK in 1964 when he was five years old.

-Kestenbaum is a great-grandson of Joseph Breuer, and a great-great-great-grandson of Samson Raphael Hirsch and of Eliezer Liepman Philip Prins.

 Kestenbaum graduated from the London School of Economics where he read Economics and Anthropology, and then pursued postgraduate study at Cambridge University in the Department of Anthropology.
 He completed an MA in Education at The Hebrew University of Jerusalem, and was subsequently awarded a research scholarship in Education at the Hebrew University.
 On his return to the UK, Kestenbaum earned an MBA with distinction from the Cass Business School.
 He is a graduate of the Cabinet Office Top Management Programme and a graduate of the Strategic Agility Programme at Harvard Business School.
 He has an Honorary Doctorate in Technology from the University of Plymouth, and is an Honorary Fellow of the Royal College of Art.

-In 2001, Kestenbaum represented Great Britain at football in the (16th) 2001 Maccabiah Games in Israel.
-The Maccabiah Games, an international Jewish and Israeli multi-sport event now held quadrennially in Israel, is the third-largest international sporting tournament in the world after the Olympics and the Asian Games.
-In 2009, he returned to the 2009 Maccabiah Games as the Manager of the Great Britain open football team.